muhk01/airflow_bmkg_data/README.md

 # Earthquake ETL into DWH and Send GMAIL Notifications.
+This project flow is first scrap daily BMKG Data in JSON Format, soured from (data.bmkg.go.id) then move current reading of Data into temporary table, for purpose to avoid duplication before writing into main table, after that move data from temporary table into main table by comparing the occurances and date, finally we check in main table if any earthquake occurs if so then send email else do nothing.

 ## How to run
 to run this project by firing up the docker